bewest/insulaudit/questions/README.markdown

-Here is an example of a document from Lifescan that educates a code literate person to talk with their glucometer: https://github.com/bewest/diabetes/blob/master/lifescan/OneTouchUltra2Protocol.pdf
+Here is an example of a document from Lifescan that educates a code literate person to talk with their glucometer: https://github.com/bewest/diabetes/blob/master/lifescan/OneTouchUltra2Protocol.pdf Now that some basic code, exists, others can re-use it or improve it in a way that makes sense to them or simply choose a vendor's solution.

 ## What will we do with this information?